 - Understands the mutually beneficial connections between (i) computer hardware and software and (ii) theoretical computer science and practical software development.

-- Understands the basics of application areas such as networking, data management, artificial intelligence, and computer graphics;
+- Understands the basics of application areas such as data analytics, data management, artificial intelligence, and web development;

 - Can apply key concepts from these application areas to formulate and solve problems and evaluate solutions implemented as computer programs.

 - Understands advanced concepts in areas such as compiler design, operating systems, and distributed systems;

 - Knows how to apply key ideas from these advanced subjects to formulate and solve problems and evaluate solutions implemented as complete, efficient, and effective computer systems.

 - Demonstrates critical thinking abilities and effective written and oral communication skills;